lightsail-network/lumensigner/docs/usb_relay.md

 Delete `modules-load=dwc2,g_ether`.
 Exit and save changes (CTRL-X, then "y" in nano).

-Eject the SD card and put it back in the SeedSigner.
-Connect the SeedSigner to your computer with a USB cable.
+Eject the SD card and put it back in the LumenSigner.
+Connect the LumenSigner to your computer with a USB cable.
 It should no longer show up as a "RNDIS/Ethernet Gadget".

 SSH into the pi and try to `ping 8.8.8.8`.
 It should fail with no responses.